JvanKatwijk/qt-dab/README.md

 	- LimeSDR,
 	- Adalm Pluto,
 	- **untested** UHD (anyone wants to help testing?)
-	- Soapy, a renewed Soapy interface driver is even able to handle other samplerates than the required 2048000 (limited to the range 2000000 ..
+	- Soapy (Linux only), a renewed Soapy interface driver is even able to handle other samplerates than the required 2048000 (limited to the range 2000000 ..
 4000000),
 	- ExtIO (experimental, Windows only),
-	- input from servers. support for a spyServer (both 8 bit and a 16 bit version) and an rtl_tcp server'
+	- input from servers. support for a spyServer (both 8 bit and a 16 bit version) and an rtl_tcp server,
   * Always supported input from files:
    	- prerecorded dump (`.raw`, `.iq`, '.sdr`, and '.uff' (xml)) files,
   * with, obviously, the possibility of generating such files from the input.